Spotting the signs of CSE

-- He or she becomes especially secretive and stops engaging with their usual friends.
-They may be particularly prone to sharp mood swings; many parents come to Pace reporting that their child seems to have acquired an entirely different personality.
-Whilst mood swings are common to all adolescents, it is the severity of behavior change that is most indicative.
+- Being especially secretive and not engaging with their usual friends.
+They may be particularly prone to sharp mood swings; many parents come to Pace reporting that their child has a different personality.

-- They may go missing from home – and be defensive about their location and activities, often returning home late or staying out all night (again, perpetrators know that parents will immediately suspect something is wrong if their child stays out all night, so they may initially drop the child off at the home address and before their curfew.
+- Missing from home and defensive about their location and activities, often returning home late or staying out all night (offenders know that parents will suspect something is wrong if their child stays out all night, so they may initially drop the child off at the home address and before their curfew.
 They may even pick them up outside the school gates).

-- They may receive odd calls and messages on their mobiles or social media pages from unknown, possibly much older associates from outside their normal social network
+- Odd calls and messages on their mobiles or social media pages from unknown, possibly older associates from outside their friendship circle

-- They may be in possession of new, expensive items which they couldn’t normally afford, such as mobile phones, iPods or jewellery
+- New belongings which they couldn’t normally afford, such as mobile phones, trainers, clothes or jewellery

 Your child may also: